derykmakgill/derykmakgill.github.io/_posts/2020-04-30-bsv-ecosystem-chart.md

 I can't really say this project is dead.
 I just can't say it's alive.
 I'll file it as uncertain and plan to check back in a few months.

 ### Metabox

+### The Oracle of Bitcoin

+I searched on the [BSV Open Directory,](https://dir.sv/) Reddit, Twitter, Google and BSV Devs.

+I couldn't find anything.

+#### Conclusion

+I have no idea what this is and whether its alive, dead or in limbo.

+### Bitcoin Forever Fund

+The [Bitcoin Forever Fund](https://bsvforeverfund.com/) is a way to set up automated, scheduled payments in BSV.
+It's clearly a proof-of-concept right now.

+#### Testing it out

+I was initially skeptical.
+The site is very bare bones and looks dead when you visit.
+I can't believe they don't have any information on the homepage.

+I set up an account and confirmed with my email.
+It worked!

+The backend is simple and easy enough to use and it indeed appears to work too!
+You can schedule payments in advance and recurring monthly payments.

+#### Conclusion

+It's a real project with a solid proof-of-concept.
+I'm excited to see what they build.

+I'm interested in how it works too and what kind of security of offers users who deposit Bitcoin SV.

+### Smoove Text

+[Smoove Text](https://apps.apple.com/us/app/smoove-text/id1362792811) is some kind of iPhone app listed under several BSV ecosystem roundup lists under 'Gaming and Entertainment.'
+It launched on [Product Hunt](https://www.producthunt.com/posts/smoove-text) a year ago as of this post.

+The company [Twitter](https://twitter.com/SmooveText)account has 14 followers and has retweeted Donald Trump.
+It doesn't appear active.

+I can't find any information on how it relates to BSV other than the Twitter location settings, which says 'metaverse', but it does have some reviews on the app store (3 stars).

+>Smoove uses artificial intelligence to inspire you and your friends with motivational lessons from legends throughout history.
+With every tap, you are presented with a new thought.
+When you tap the lit icon, you can do all sorts of things with the thought including add to favorites, copy or share with friends.

+#### Testing it out

+I figure maybe if I download it I will figure out what it does with BSV.

+Unfortunately it keeps crashing on my phone right when I open it.
+I never have this problem with other apps so I assume it's the app.

+#### Conclusion

+I have no idea whether or not this is still being developed or not and how it supposedly is part of the BSV ecosystem.

+It looks to be on life support.